JudyWu/Movie-Website-of-Caio/README.md

-Mushishi-Website
+Movie Website for Caio
 ================

-An example for the movie website for Caio

-This is a scroll-down webpage that uses the theme of mushishi, a Japanese animation.
+It is a website for Caio to display all his movies and the descriptions of the movies.